Cultural, Social Events, and Volunteer Opportunities

 For a map to ECIR, please see http://www.ecir.org/about/directions/

 See Shelter Association of Washtenaw County for more information about the Delonis Homeless Shelter.

 Scholar Conversation Classes

 Description: This series is designed to meet the needs of international scholars at U-M. Each session features a different topic and you can attend as many of the sessions as you want.
 The group will practice conversational English and discuss U.S. customs related to informal social interactions in a university setting.

 Description: If you love to read, join us for this scholar book discussion group.
 First read the featured book, then we'll meet to discuss the story.
 This is a great way to improve your vocabulary, practice your English reading and conversational skills, learn about American culture, and have FUN!
 Each book is fewer than 200 pages.

-Description: The Coffee Hours offered in the summer is designed to welcome new international students, scholars and families and introduce them to leisure, cultural and educational activities at U-M and in Ann Arbor.
+Description: The Coffee Hours offered in the summer are designed to welcome new international students, scholars and families and introduce them to leisure, cultural and educational activities at U-M and in Ann Arbor.
 Current students, scholars and families are also welcome to attend.